fluree/docs.flur.ee/src/content/0.10.0/docs/start/installation.md

 - `default_private_key.txt`

 #### data/
-The new `data` folder will contain all of your block data, consensus logs, as well as database indexes.
+The new `data` folder will contain all of your block data, consensus logs, as well as ledger indexes.
 This folder can be moved or copied to a different Fluree instance folder and run from the folder if you choose.
-This is a good option if you want to use a newer Fluree version, but to keep all of your previous databases.
+This is a good option if you want to use a newer Fluree version, but to keep all of your previous ledgers.

 #### default_private_key.txt
-This file contains the default private key for your databases.
+This file contains the default private key for your ledgers.
 A new (and unique) private key is generated every time you start up a new network, unless you already have a valid private key in `default_private_key.txt`.

 ### Setting Your Own Private Key
 To use your own private key, first please see the section on [public and private keys](/docs/identity/public-private-keys) to see what is and isn't valid as a private key.